TestingDetailsLink/testingStuff/README.md

 docker run -d --name kafka --link zookeeper:zookeeper ches/kafka
 ```

 Get the IP addresses of the Zookeeper and the Kafka broker first.
-Note that, these IP addresses are assigned for Docker container automatically when we started them:
+Note that these IP addresses are assigned for Docker container automatically when we started them:

 ```
 ZK_IP=$(docker inspect --format '{{ .NetworkSettings.IPAddress }}' zookeeper)
 KAFKA_IP=$(docker inspect --format '{{ .NetworkSettings.IPAddress }}' kafka)
 ```

-We will issue the below command to create a topic “test” with 1 partition and 1 replicated:
+We will issue the below command to create a topic “test” with 1 partition and replication factor 1:

-Issue below command to produce message to the “test” topic:

 ```
 docker run --rm ches/kafka \